oroinc/documentation/user_guide/data_management_grids.rst

 |

-- Define the view name and click the :guilabel:`Save` button.
-Keep the name meaningful, so it is easy to find the grid that you need
+- Define the view name and click the :guilabel:`Save` button. .
+Name it something meaningful so you can easily find it later.

 |